National Insurance Scheme Grenada

 Remittance & eSubmission

 An employer is a person or corporate body with whom an employee has entered into a contract of service or apprenticeship expressed or implied whereby such a person or corporate body is liable to pay salary, wages or other remuneration for services performed by the employee.

 All Employees are required to register with the NIS and pay contributions.
 To register an employee must submit his or her certified birth certificate, a valid picture ID and all other relevant supporting documents where necessary (marriage certificate, deed poll, proof of citizenship, etc.).
 All employees should present their NIS card to their employer upon commencement of employment.

-A voluntary contributor is someone who is between ages 16 and 60, and while not employed or self-employed, wish to continue to have contributions paid on their behalf.
+A voluntary contributor is someone who is between ages 16 and the pensionable, and while not employed or self-employed, wish to continue to have contributions paid on their behalf.

 All self-employed persons are required by law to be registered with the NIS and to pay contributions.
 The contributions rate for a self-employed person is 12% of gross earnings.
-Self-employed persons over the age of 60 are required to pay 1% of gross earnings for employment injury benefit.
+Self-employed persons over the the pensionable age are required to pay 1% of gross earnings for employment injury benefit.
 The maximum earnings on which contributions are payable is $5,000.00 per month